 Schmimeyer said he would meet this week with the Miami County Engineers to discuss other details of the project.
 Bids for the project are scheduled Aug.
 7 and 14.
-Bid openings are set for Aug.
+Bid openings are slated Aug.
 28. Council contract awarding is set for Sept.
 2.

 In other business, council voted to discontinue the Employee Health Compass Program.
 Basically, the 5-year program generated little participation and the cost was too high, according to Busse.

-Council also authorized Busse to enter into a five-year contract for lighting services with Miami Valley Lighting.
+Council also authorized Busse to enter into a 5-year contract for lighting services with Miami Valley Lighting.
 Council approved the payment of $56,199 to Wagner Paving for its milling project on High Street.

 Quarterly reports were presented by the Covington fire, police and EMS.

 In a sidebar note from McCord, he said the 3-on-3 Basketball Tournament is slated Saturday, July 26 at the Covington Middle School.